milochristiansen/lua/README.md

 (please don't bug me about using version control, I *do* use version control.
 I just use a custom type designed for single person teams, where the only important use is rolling back bad changes and such)

 * * *

+1.1.2

+More script tests, but no real compiler bugs this time.
+Instead I found several minor issues with a few of the API functions and a few other miscellaneous VM issues (mostly related to metatables).

+This version also adds a minor new feature, nothing to get excited about...
+Basically I made it so that JSON or XML encoding an AST produces slightly more readable results for operator expression nodes.
+Someone else suggested the idea (actually they submitted a patch, yay them!).
+I never would have thought to do this myself (never needed it), but now that I have it, it seems like it could be useful for debugging the compiler amoung other things.

+Unfortunately due to the way the AST and most encodings work, it is impossible to unmarshal the AST.
+I am not 100% sure if it is possible with XML or not, but it certainly will not work with JSON.
+This could maybe be fixed, but would be way too much work.

+Anyway, these improvements are still useful if you want to examine the AST for whatever reason...

+* Added another set of script tests. (script_test.go)
+* Fixed the `tostring` script function and the `ConvertString` API function so they pass the return value from a `_tostring` metamethod through unchanged (instead of converting the result to a string, for example `"nil"`). (api.go)
+* You may now use `nil` as a metatable value for the `SetMetaTable` API function (and the `setmetatable` script function). (api.go)
+* Made some changes to the compiler tester so it is easier to tweak the output for specific error types (for example it is now possible to suppress the assembly listing). (test.go)
+* Fixed variadic functions that also have named parameters (this was an issue with the new stack frame code, not the compiler).
+  (stack.go)
+* Fixed comparisons of non-matching types via metamethods, before if the types did not match the comparison would always fail (I must have been sleep deprived when I wrote that bit). (value.go)
+* Changed the way greater-than and greater-than or equals (`>` and `>=`) where implemented.
+The old way was `2 > 1 == !(2 <= 1)`
+  and `2 >= 1 == !(2 < 1)`, the new way is `2 > 1 == 1 < 2` and `2 >= 1 == 1 <= 2`.
+The old way worked fine (and was slightly
+  easier to implement), but it was not what the spec required (and so could cause problems with metamethods). (compile_expr.go)
+* Changed the way the `CONCAT` instruction is implemented so that the `__concat` metamethod works correctly. **Warning:** using
+  `__concat` even once will cause string concatenation performance to nosedive for that group of concatenation operations! (vm.go)
+* Fixed the `rawset` and `rawget` script functions so they ignore extra arguments. (lmodbase/functions.go)
+* Values with a `__newindex` metamethod that is a table now properly use a regular set (triggers metamethods) when indexing this table.
+I'm not sure how I missed this, I did it properly for gets (`__index`). (value.go)
+* AST operator type constants now marshal and unmarshal as text rather than raw (more-or-less meaningless) integers.
+Also when printed via `fmt` functions they should use text names by default. (ast/expr.go, commit by "erizocosmico")
+* When encoded as JSON, each Node now has an extra key named after the node type that contains an object with all fields common to all nodes (namely the line number).
+This greatly enhances readability of a JSON encoded AST. (ast/ast.go)

+* * *